 The College President reviews the process and the recommendations and either returns the recommendation for further consideration by the governance group or directs implementation of the recommendation.
 If the College President's decision differs from the formal recommendation the President's final decision is communicated in writing, and includes the rationale for the final decision.
 When a recommendation has District-wide impact, the College President forwards the recommendation for review by the Chancellor.

-2.1.2.1 Committee on Accreditation and Planning - Education (EdCAP)
+2.1.2.1 Integrated Planning Committee (IPC)